haroldship/masters-thesis-knowledge-info/README.md

  - [x] Method: double integral with (x1, x2) in W as limits
  - [x] Method: 4.2.1: "in many cases": when & how?
  - [x] Method: 4.4: "A common method for bandwidth selection..." to start
+ - [x] Results: (and everywhere) in population and incidents scatter use a different size/symbol instead of colour
+ - [x] Results: make all charts b/w or greyscale (not colour)
+ - [x] Results: only 2 charts per row
+ - [x] Results: bandwidth histograms: lighten fill; why shadow in printed?
+ - [x] Discussion: Create Boxplot of MISE distribution comparing Oracle to Silverman to CV selection, possibly OTHER accuracy measures
+ - [x] Discussion: Create Boxplot of MISE difference between S-O and CV-O (MISE only)
+ - [x] Discussion: overall plot of everything e.g. NMISE of CV, Silv, Oracle vs. experiment number
+ - [x] Appendix: Section A.10 title should say peaks are NOT in same place
+ - [x] Appendix: Section A.8 mention in subsection title that peaks are in same place

 ### Fixed in version 0.8
  - [x] Results: major rewrite